Master Services Agreement (MSA)

 A1.1 Included Services

-- Patching for supported OS and common applications per A4 Patch Policy.
+3. Patching for supported OS and typical applications per A4 Patch Policy.

-- Anti‑malware/EDR where included in the stack; deployment and monitoring of Provider‑approved agents.
+4. Anti-malware/EDR is included in the stack, along with deployment and monitoring of Provider‑approved agents.

-- Network Troubleshooting for LAN, WLAN, ISP issues at Customer sites under management; coordination with ISPs and vendors.
+6. Network Troubleshooting for LAN, WLAN, and ISP issues at Customer sites under management; coordination with ISPs and vendors.

 A1.2 Optional Add‑Ons (if shown on Order)